|

 Prep and Season the Pork Tenderloins

-Remove the pork tenderloin from it’s package and rinse well under cold water.
+Remove the pork tenderloin from its package and rinse well under cold water.
 Pat dry with a paper towel and remove any loose pieces, clumps of fat, etc.

 2014-IMG_3020